ura14h/PlayOPC/README.md

 * Taking a picture with using the camera
 * Recording a video with using the camera
 * Displaying various states of the camera
+* Exchanging a camera setting with the pasteboard
 * Preserving a favorite camera setting to the device
 * Changing a shooting mode
 * Coordinating some exposure parameters